 - 1. Acknowledgment of Country

-- 2. Chairpersons Statement to inform all those in attendance at this meeting, that the meeting is being webcast and that those in attendance should refrain from making any defamatory statements concerning any person, Councillor or employee, and refrain from discussing those matters subject to Closed Council proceedings as indicated in clause 14.1 of the code of meeting practice.
+- 2. Chairpersons Statement inform all those in attendance at this meeting, that the meeting is being webcast and that those in attendance should refrain from making any defamatory statements concerning any person, Councillor or employee, and refrain from discussing those matters subject to Closed Council proceedings as indicated in clause 14.1 of the code of meeting practice.

 - 3. Apologies

 - 4. Declaration of Interests Pecuniary and Non-Pecuniary

 - 5. Confirmation of Minutes of Previous Meetings

 - 6. Acknowledgements and Commemorations

-- Min.
-No. 23-202 Councillors should forward their commemorations and announcements directly to the Mayor before 5:30pm on the day of the meeting.
-They will then be read them out in a respectful and orderly manner at the meeting.

 - 7. Public Forum

 - 8. Presentations

 - 9. Mayoral Minutes

 - 10. Notices of Motions

 - 11. Questions with Notice (from Councillors)

 - 12. Notices of Rescission

 - 13. Staff Reports

 - 14. Council Committee Minutes

 - 15. Delegates Reports

-- 16. Business of Great Urgency
+- 16. Business of Great Urgency (as identified by Clause 241 of the Local Government (General) Regulations 2005)

 - 17. Closed Council